 Georges House – R&R Laser-cut Jewellery

 R&R are Richardson and Richardson, the new family taking over one of Folkestone’s favourite buildings, Georges House.
 This sits at the top of The Old High Street and carries the name Mence Smith over the windows.
 Originally this shop sold a huge variety of household items, and was part of a chain across the South East of England.
-Over the years, it’s been an art gallery for Strange Cargo, and currently it’s The Lilford Gallery.
-Now, it’s being renovated by the Richardson family into their new gallery and workshop.
+Over the years, it’s been an art gallery for Strange Cargo, and then after The Lilford Gallery.
+Now, after its renovation by the Richardson family it is now their new gallery and workshop.
 Folkelife met The Richardsons.

 Dean and Wendy, with their daughter Hannah have moved in above the shop.
 Dean and Wendy are in one flat, and Hannah has the other.
 Mother and daughter, along with Bertha, their laser cutter, run R&R creating unique laser-cut jewellery and keepsakes.
 “We’ve had our shop, 23 The Old High Street, for nearly 2 years now.”
 Says Hannah, “I came down to Folkestone for a day and just loved The Old High Street.
 I got talking to the other shop-keepers who said there was a vacant property.
 We applied for it, and got it and it’s been so great for business.
 I was working out of my garage before, so this meant we could have a shop, and workshop in the same building.
 When customers come in I can create what they need on the spot.”

 harbour market place

 “We’ve been doing the Harbour Market Place since lockdown, and that’s such a lovely venue.
 It means though, now we have the shop, that if customers do want something I don’t have with me on the Harbour, they can just pop up to the shop where mum has the rest of what we offer.”